bioinfologics/satsuma2/README.md

 ## Installation

-Download the source code from <https://github.com/bjclavijo/satsuma2.git> and compile it using CMake v3.3+ (requires GCC v5.2+).
-THe binaries are generated in the bin/ directory.
+Download the source code from <https://github.com/bjclavijo/satsuma2.git> and compile it using CMake v3.3+.
+To run, Satsuma2 requires GCC v5.2+.
+The binaries are generated in the bin/ directory.

 ## Quick start

 1. Set the SATSUMA2_PATH environment variable to point to the directory containing the binaries.
 2. Configure satsuma_run.sh to match your job submission system (LSF, PBS, SLURM etc.)
-3. Run SatsumaSynteny2 with default parameters (one single-threaded slave);
+3. Run SatsumaSynteny2 with default parameters (uses one single-threaded slave);

 ```
 ./SatsumaSynteny2 -q query.fa -t target.fa -o output_dir